 All or most states offer college savings or prepaid tuition plans intended to be qualified tuition programs under Section 529.
 Depending on the laws of the home state of the investor or Designated Beneficiary, favorable tax treatment or other benefits offered by such home state with respect to qualified tuition programs may be available only for investments in such home state's program(s).
 Any state-based benefit offered with respect to a particular qualified tuition program should be one of many appropriately weighted factors to be considered in making an investment decision.
 Before investing in any qualified tuition program, an investor should consult with his or her financial, tax or other advisors to learn more about how state-based benefits (including any limitations) and other factors would apply to the investor's specific circumstances, and the investor also may wish to contact his or her home state's, or any other state's, qualified tuition program(s), to learn more about the features, benefits and limitations of such program(s), including where tax treatment under federal law may differ from that under state law.
-In addition, an investor who is a South Dakota resident or who intends to name a South Dakota resident as the Designated Beneficiary of an Account should consult the separate Plan Disclosure Statement for Class SD-D Units (which may have lower applicable fees and expenses) in addition to this Plan Disclosure Statement.
 Neither the Program, the Trust, the Council nor the Program Manager has determined, or makes any representation as to, whether the Program is a suitable investment for any particular investor.